Will-McBurney/cs4730-sp24-uva.github.io/monogame.md

 ## Basic Information

-We are using MonoGame 3.8.1 with Microsoft Visual Studio Community 2022
+We are using MonoGame 3.8.1 build 303 with Microsoft Visual Studio Community 2022

 ## Links and Official Samples